freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Available Disks`, type :literal:`^(da)|(nvd)` in
 :guilabel:`Filter disks by name`.

-The type and maximum capacity is dislayed for available disks.
+Type and maximum capacity is displayed for available disks.
 The *Rotation Rate*, *Model*, and *Serial* of an available disk can be displayed by clicking |ui-chevron-right|.